cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 - external - This is not allowed when using the Shadow DOM, but if you are not using the Shadow DOM, you can style with an external stylesheet file.
 - internal - CSS styles encapsulated within a Shadow DOM configured Web Component.

-When using the shadow DOM class names only need to be unique within the component.
+When using the shadow DOM, class names only need to be unique within the component.
 So you can use common class names like "container" and not have to worry about external style interference.

 The custom element's styles can be contained within the global stylesheet file or you can create a custom-element specific stylesheet and link to it inside the custom element like this: